gamcil/cblaster/README.md

 You can find example search files, along with generated output, in the [examples folder of the repository](https://github.com/gamcil/cblaster/tree/master/example).
+For example output of the `cagecleaner` dereplication tool, head over to the [examples folder in its own repo](https://github.com/LucoDevro/cagecleaner/tree/main/examples).

 ## Dependencies
+All dependencies should have been managed by conda if you chose to use a conda environment, except for the NCBI Entrez-Direct utilities.

 `cblaster` itself is tested on Python 3.6, and its only external Python dependency are the `requests` module (used for interaction with NCBI APIs), and `cagecleaner` for dereplicating hits.